TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Airlines

-• Qantas Airlines (Flights from USA, also Melbourne to Hobart.)
+• Qantas Airlines (Flights from USA, Melbourne to Hobart, and Melbourne)

 Tourism sites

-Cherie Thiessen writes travel stories from Canada’s West Coast Gulf Islands.
-A member of the Travel Media Assoc. of Canada and the B.C.
-Travel Writers’ Assoc., she taught travel writing at the University of Victoria for many years, and lived and taught English abroad in China, Japan, and South Africa.
-Now in her late 60s, she continues to enjoy cycling, hiking and sailing.
+Cherie Thiessen writes travel stories from Canada's West Coast Gulf Islands.
+She is a member of the Travel Media Assoc. of Canada and the B.C.
+Travel Writers' Assoc.
+She taught travel writing at the University of Victoria for many years.
+She has also lived and taught English abroad in China, Japan, and South Africa.
+Now in her late 60s, she enjoys cycling, hiking, and sailing.

 Related Topics